ionutbalosin/clothes-and-shoe-online-shop/README.md

 2. Vertx HttpClient – REST client
 3. Redis Backend – service registration and discovery
 4. Vertx Circuit Breaker - for the Circuit Breaker pattern
+5. Vertx Metrics - for reporting metrics to the Dropwizard metrics library

 ### Build